 UV (ultra-violet) curing printing presses are used to reproduce graphical images in high volume.
 The process starts with a blank substrate, typically paper, as either a roll (or web, as it is known in our industry) or a stack of cut sheets.
 The substrate is fed through the press and the image is applied one colour on top of the other to form a complete image.
 After one colour is printed, the ink needs to be cured before the next colour is applied, otherwise the image will be ruined.
 The picture shows how the press prints and dries one colour at a time to form a complete image.

 Traditionally, printing inks were dried with heat, and in some cases this is still done today.
-UV curing uses inks that set hard, or ‘cure’, when they are exposed to ultraviolet light.
+UV curing uses inks that set hard, or ‘cure’, when they are exposed to ultra-violet (UV) light.

-GEW are a global company who design and manufacture ultraviolet (UV) light systems for UV curing ink on printing presses.
-We sell our UV curing systems both to companies who build printing presses and also the print houses directly.
+GEW is a global company who designs and manufactures UV systems for UV curing inks and varnishes on printing presses.
+GEW UV curing systems are sold both to companies who build printing presses and also to the print houses directly.

-The UV systems are designed and built at our head office and manufacturing facility in Crawley, England, from where they are sold around the world.
+The UV systems are designed and built at GEW’s head office and manufacturing facility in Crawley, England, from where they are sold around the world.